sebastianduchene/clockstarG/tutorial.md

 ClockstaR-G
 ===========

-This is the repository for ClockstaRG, an implementation of [ClockstaR](https://github.com/sebastianduchene/clockstar) for large data sets.
+This is the repository for ClockstaR-G, an implementation of [ClockstaR](https://github.com/sebastianduchene/clockstar) for large data sets.
 This program only works in Unix-like machines, and it is more difficult to use than ClockstaR.
 For data sets with fewer than 20 genes, I suggest using the starndard version of ClockstaR.

 Please follow the tutorial below for instructions on how to use: